CFGIndia20/team-6/README.md

 #### Sentiment analysis
 Given feedback text a NLP model predicts whether the review is positive or negative.
 If it is negative we ask for extra details. found in '/app/sentiment-analysis'

+### Heat Map
+This shows us the heat map which will help us identify the category of complaint that is filed the most.

 ### Description of Future features
 #### Gamification by using a leaderboard
 We keep a track of the number of resolved requests for each user.
 Based on which we create two leaderboards.
 One for the current month and the other an all-time leaderboard